steveharoz/research_approach/README.md

 All human-subject research will comply with appropriate IRB (or local equivalent) guidelines.
 If the local institution does not have a body that is qualified or willing to regulate human-subjects research, then human-subjects research will not be conducted.

-Everyone involved in collecting human-subject data will have passed a certification or course on responsible conduct in research (RCR) for human-subjects research, such as the CITI certification.
+Everyone involved in collecting human-subject data will have passed a certification or course on responsible conduct in research (RCR) for human-subjects research, such as the CITI basic RCR course.

 # Decision timing